lupyuen/lupyuen.github.io/src/sensor.md

 Note that the Third Parameter __doesn't specify a type__ and Zig Compiler gets stumped.

-That's why in Zig we explicitly pass the Third Parameter as...
+That's why in Zig we write the Third Parameter as...

 ```zig
 @as(c_int, 1)